kinode-dao/kinode-book/src/cookbook/file_transfer.md

 }
 ```

-The handle_message function will handle 3 types: the requests Init, Chunk and Size.
+The handle_message function will handle 3 types: the requests Initialize, Chunk and Size.

-`WorkerRequest::Init` runs once, received from the spawner:
+`WorkerRequest::Initialize` runs once, received from the spawner:

 ```rust